Soviet raid on Stołpce: Background

 Originally, the border was guarded by units of the Polish Police, but the situation was getting out of control, and the government in Warsaw knew it had to find a solution.
-Altogether, in the year 1924, along the Polish - Soviet border there were some 200 raids, in which around 1000 Soviet agents participated, and at least 54 people died.
+Altogether, in 1924, along the Polish–Soviet border there were some 200 raids, in which around 1,000 Soviet agents participated, and at least 54 people died.
 Year 1924 was by far the worst, especially summer and autumn.
-In the night of July 18/19, 1924, some 30 armed Soviet agents attacked the village of Wiszniew, located in Wolozyn county of Nowogródek Voivodeship.
-During the raid, the perpetrators stole the valuables, and a skirmish ensued, during which commandant of Polish Police station was killed.
+In the night of July 18/19, 1924, some 30 armed Soviet agents attacked the village of Wiszniew, located in Wołożyn county of Nowogródek Voivodeship.
+During the raid, the perpetrators stole the valuables, and a skirmish ensued, during which commandant of the Polish police station was killed.
 Raids also took place in Polish part of Volhynia, where manor houses and villages were robbed, and horses were stolen.

-Polish authorities knew well who stood behind these raids, and what was their real purpose.
-In 1925, Colonel Juliusz Ulrych of freshly created Border Protection Corps (Korpus Ochrony Pogranicza, KOP) wrote: “The Soviets have undertaken the plan to capture eastern lands of Poland, even though there is no official war.
+The Polish authorities knew well who stood behind these raids and what their real purpose was.
+In 1925, Colonel Juliusz Ulrych of the freshly created Border Protection Corps (Korpus Ochrony Pogranicza, KOP) wrote: "The Soviets have undertaken the plan to capture eastern lands of Poland, even though there is no official war.
 They want to use these provinces as a foreground of their struggle, in which the sphere of influence of Russian statehood would dominate over the sphere of influence of Poland.
-Therefore we witness immense activities of diversionary nature, with widespread Communist groups, willingly supporting banditry”.
+Therefore we witness immense activities of diversionary nature, with widespread Communist groups, willingly supporting banditry."